Skip to main content

 Passing the query object to subcomponents using the context prop is no longer necessary or recommended.

 Three new methods are available that should make it easier to manage arbitrary query updates from custom components.
 The first two methods are available on the schema prop which is passed to every component, and should only be used in event handlers.
-The third is a React Hook and should follow the appropriate rules.
+The latter two methods are React Hooks and should follow the appropriate rules.

 MethodDescription